AlessandroGnutti/LiDAR-Depth-Map-Guided-Image-Compression-Model/README.md

 ## Acknowledgement

 Our work is based on the framework of [Transformer_VariableROI](https://github.com/NYCU-MAPL/Transformer_VariableROI).
+We thank the authors for open-sourcing their code.